viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

     return img
 ```

-- If the data management service is the caller, the filter function requests detections from the vision service and returns the image if the specified color is detected.
+If the data management service is the caller, the filter function requests detections from the vision service and returns the image if the specified color is detected.
-  Otherwise, it raises `NoCaptureToStoreError()`.
+Otherwise, it raises a `NoCaptureToStoreError()` error.

 {{% /tab %}}
 {{% tab name="Go"%}}

-This code includes the safeguard you implemented earlier, as well as error handling for getting the next source image and obtaining detections.
+This code includes the utility function and safeguard you implemented earlier, and also includes error handling for getting the next source image and obtaining detections.

 ```go {class="line-numbers linkable-line-numbers"}
 // Next contains the filtering logic and returns select data from the underlying camera.